rate-accuracy-mvcnn/main/README.md

 ## Prerequisites

-In order to compile and run the tools here you will need:
+In order to compile and run the tools provided in this repository you will need:
 1. Python 2.7
 2. ffmpeg (version 2.8.15 or higher)